geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 See.
 Yeah, now CPUs are ACQ devices, okay, that makes sense.
 Yeah, I think, I think null is the best way to do it.
 Yeah, I think Null needs timing, too.
 And then we can, and then we can like test stuff with, with 8 GPUs pretty nicely.

 ##### **Chenyu** [[00:24:16](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1456)]
-Oh, and a, and a Python marker idea is for...
+Oh, and a, and a Python marker idea is for..
 Because I want to plant a marker somewhere before to debug my great ACC.
 So that should replace the usage of printing stuff in Python, then read the debug equals to log in between.
 Do you want a marker, or do you want like a width?
 No, I want the, I don't, I don't know which one is better.

 ##### **Geohot** [[00:24:43](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1483)]
 I, I think it'd be cool to have like a, like a, like a width.
 You could say like width, and then you put your training in a width, and you put your test in a width, and then it shows like training, test.
 Maybe we should support both, but, I mean, the problem with just a marker is what's the start and stop?
 Like we don't really have that.